-Swift optional variable is a variable which can has nil ( same to null ) value.
-And you do not need to initialize an optional variable before use it.
+Swift optional variable is a variable that can have nil ( same to null ) value.
+And you do not need to initialize an optional variable before using it.
 If not initialized, the optional variable value is nil.
-It dose not like none optional variable which you must assign an initial value before using it.
+It does not like none optional variable which you must assign an initial value before using it.

 1. How To Declare A Swift Optional Variable.

-You can read article How To Fix Error ‘Value Of Optional Type Must Be Unwrapped To A Value Of Type’ In Swift to learn more about swift optional variable usage.
+- You can read the article How To Fix Error ‘Value Of Optional Type Must Be Unwrapped To A Value Of Type’ In Swift to learn more about swift optional variable usage.

 2. How To Fix Fatal Error: Unexpectedly Found Nil While Unwrapping An Optional Value.

-In my example project, i meet an error message like this, Fatal error: Unexpectedly found nil while unwrapping an Optional value.
-Just as the error message said, one of my variable’s value is nil, and i use that nil variable in my swift source code later.
+- In my example project, I meet an error message like this, Fatal error: Unexpectedly found nil while unwrapping an Optional value.
+Just as the error message said, one variable value is nil in my swift source code, and I use that nil variable in my swift source code later.

-So to resolve this kind of error, you had better set break point at the code line that trigger the error like below picture, and then debug your source code to see why the variable value is nil.
-You can read article How To Debug And Get Error Messages In Xcode Step By Step to learn more.
+- So to resolve this kind of error, you had better set a breakpoint at the code line that triggers the error like the below picture, and then debug your source code to see why the variable value is nil.
+You can read the article How To Debug And Get Error Messages In Xcode Step By Step to learn more.

 3. The Reason For Fatal Error: Unexpectedly Found Nil While Unwrapping An Optional Value.

-- First i add two image files under the project.
+- First, I add two image files under the Xcode project.

-- But later i move the two images from the project to the under level project folder.
-But the two images still exist under the Xcode project, so i want to delete them.
-I right click the two images, and then click Delete menu item in the popup menu list.
+- But later I move the two images from the project to the under-level project folder.
+But the two images still exist under the Xcode project, so I want to delete them.
+I select and right-click the two images and then click Delete menu item in the popup menu list to remove them.